UPDATE January 2023

 - Other vaccinations

 - Valid EU Pet Passports will still be acceptable for entry into the EU as long as a Jersey OV has not entered the information in point 1

-Emily Sabin and Ruth Guegan are recognised by the UK and Jersey Governments as Official Veterinarians (OV).
+Emily Sabin, Ruth Guegan and Benjamin Benander are recognised by the UK and Jersey Governments as Official Veterinarians (OV).